 The regime will not normally take account of delays/cancellations arising off HS1.
 Those incidents which are excluded from the Performance Regime are defined in Section 8 of the Passenger Access terms, and include any one or more:

-(a) incidents resulting in the late presentation of a Train onto HS1 from either the Channel Tunnel Boundary or the NR Boundary and recorded as minutes delay at the first recording point triggered by that Train after it crosses onto HS1 from the Channel Tunnel Boundary or the NR Boundary, except where the minutes delay and/or cancelled trains are a direct result of an incident for which HS1 Ltd is allocated responsibility in accordance with paragraph 4.2 of Section 8 of the Passenger Access Terms; and
+(a) incidents resulting in the late presentation of a Train onto HS1 from either the Channel Tunnel Boundary or the NR Boundary and recorded as minutes delay at the first recording point triggered by that Train after it crosses onto HS1 from the Channel Tunnel Boundary or the NR Boundary, except where the minutes delay and/or cancelled trains are a direct result of an incident for which the Infrastructure Manager is allocated responsibility in accordance with paragraph 4.2 of Section 8 of the Passenger Access Terms; and

 (b) third party incidents occurring off HS1 including fires and gas leaks originating off HS1.